vijay03/cs360v-f21/Lab0.md

 You will need to use your laptop for this project.
 Because the lab computers do not have easy root access, and we are trying to write a hypervisor, it is easiest to use a class VM for a standardized project experience.

 For lab-0, you will use a virtual machine with the Debian Jessie operating system.
 Follow the instructions below for
 1. Setting up a VM and other essentials
 2. Running JOS code for project-1

+You need to use Virtual Machine software: VMWare Fusion [here for students](https://my.vmware.com/web/vmware/evalcenter?p=fusion-player-personal) or [Virtual Box](https://www.virtualbox.org/).

+We are providing the virtual machine in two formats.
+You can use either for the class.
+1. A zip file for a VirtualBox virtual machine.
+This has all the components required for the virtual machine to be run on Virtualbox.
+You will need to customize it to run correctly on your laptop.
+Link: https://utexas.box.com/s/nkwnzmqwnpo8m9jf1m4m82p351b4rb6o
+2. An OVA file: https://utexas.box.com/s/z2p0bz1z352rtg4zpwkv7l2hn9vnc81a.
+You must setup a VM using this OVA file.

 #### Setting up a Virtual Machine and Other Essentials

-1. Download the compressed [VM image] TBD (3.4 GB) on your personal laptops (with QEMU and KVM enabled).

-2. Download a Virtual Machine software: VMWare Fusion [here for students](https://my.vmware.com/web/vmware/evalcenter?p=fusion-player-personal) or Virtual Box.
-3. Load ova into whichever software you are using [link](https://help.okta.com/en/prod/Content/Topics/Access-Gateway/deploy-vmwareworkstation.htm)
+1. You need to setup networking on the virtual machine so that you can communicate with your host machine.
+This will involve setting up the host networking and providing a static IP to your virtual machine.
+See [this](https://marcus.4christies.com/2019/01/how-to-create-a-virtualbox-vm-with-a-static-ip-and-internet-access/) article.
+You might need to setup a second host-only networking adaptor on the virtual machine if you are using the OVA.
-4. Begin running VM.
+2. Begin running VM.
 To log into the VM, you can use `
 username: osboxes
 password: user
 `

 5. Run `ip addr` to retrieve the IP address of the machine.
+This will be the static IP address you set in step 1.
 6. Open a new terminal tab on your computer, and ssh into the machine.
 You can do this with `ssh -p 22 osboxes@IP_ADDRESS`
 7. You can locate into the project folder now.
 It should be available on your VM, with the necessary libraries.